Why Startups need to solve for Governance, Land Rights and Access to Justice

 About Citizen Innovation Lab

 Solving hard problems needs disruptive technology and determined entrepreneurs.
-The Citizen Innovation Lab is aimed at catalysing innovation and entrepreneurial interventions to address some of the biggest challenges faced by citizens in India.
+The Citizen Innovation Lab aimed to catalyse innovation and entrepreneurial interventions to address some of the biggest challenges faced by citizens in India.

-The Lab undertakes building knowledge through in-depth research and expert consultations, engaging with schools of higher education, activating regional ecosystems and incubating ideas and early-stage startups.
-Over the next few months, we hope to evangelize and provide the necessary impetus to entrepreneurs in the growing sectors of Civic Tech, Property Rights Tech and Legal Tech.
+The Lab undertook building knowledge through in-depth research and expert consultations, engaging with schools of higher education, activating regional ecosystems and incubating ideas and early-stage startups.

 EXPLORE